 (LEGEND: The purple line shows the datasets with

 varstring enabled, as indicated by the flags.varstring field; the brown shows datasets without it.
 Also, the three vertical lines are markers showing when the feature was turned on, and a pair of unrelated deploys–we have automated placement of deployment markers.)

 Ok, we thought.
 That seems off.
 What could be going on?
 Let’s remove the breakdown by whether

 varstring is on or not and make sure we’re not on fire or something:

-Nope–everything is normal.
+Nope–everything is normal according to our feature flag data.
 So what is happening?
 Obviously there is another factor at play here.
 What about volume of data being sent to the dataset–the size of writes?